abhinav3105/pa-sco/README.md

-# pa-sco: Passwird Generator 🔐
+# pa-sco: Password Generator 🔐

 Welcome to PA-SCO, a simple and efficient password generator built using HTML, CSS, and JavaScript.
 PA-SCO is designed to help you create strong, random passwords to enhance your online security.